-Since the advent of the Facilities Sustainment Model in the Department of Defense, facilities managers and public works officers have had more money, and been able to expend more on vital maintenance and repairs than ever before.
+1) Since the advent of the Facilities Sustainment Model in the Department of Defense, facilities managers and public works officers have had more money, and been able to expend more on vital maintenance and repairs than ever before.
 This is due to the financial community’s understanding that requests for funds are based on hard facts, not subjective opinions.

-- Requirements that are auditable by and objective to financial managers
+• Requirements that are auditable by (and objective to) financial managers

-- Commercial experience
+• Commercial experience

-- Current and future six years range
+• Current and future six year range

 Analysis of facility and component costs supports:

-- Lifecycle management of facilities, including acquisition, operations and maintenance, and disposal
+• Life cycle management of facilities, including acquisition, operations and maintenance, and disposal

-- Development of appropriate organizational policies and procedures for each phase of the facility lifecycle
+• Development of appropriate organizational policies and procedures for each phase of the facility life cycle

-- Estimated planning-level costs of facilities, including acquisition, operations and maintenance, and disposal
+• Estimated planning-level costs of facilities, including acquisition, operations and maintenance, and disposal

-- Evaluation of requirements and development of long-range and short-range acquisition plans to meet your business needs
+• Evaluation of requirements and development of long-range and short-range acquisition plans to meet your business needs

 R&K developed the initial FSM and have supported data collection, business rule development, unit costs development, data processing, and outputs of the FSM since its inception.
-The generation of a successful FSM requires a thorough understanding of DoD's real property inventory, expertise in maintaining all categories of military facilities, knowledge of the Services' unique policies and priorities and the ability to develop an adaptable software solution.
+The generation of a successful FSM requires a thorough understanding of DoD's Real Property Inventory, expertise in maintaining all categories of military facilities, knowledge of the Services' unique policies and priorities and the ability to develop an adaptable software solution.
 The final output is accurate and auditable, and used in programming sustainment and restoration costs for DoD's inventory of more than half a million individual facilities.

-For OASD (EI&E)), R&K also produces a predictive Facilities Degradation Model (FDM) for portfolio-level budget forecasting.
+For OASD (EI&I), R&K also produces a predictive Facilities Degradation Model (FDM) for portfolio-level budget forecasting.
 The model quantifies the effect of funding shortfalls in terms of declining facility condition and additional future sustainment and restoration costs.
 From real property databases, FDM draws details on trends in facility degradation available while accounting for known gaps in reporting that can cause outliers in the historical trends.